 Suicide rates are dramatically increasing among our community organizations, teachers and fire, police, and EMS.
 This is serious but preventable.
 We need to become more aware of identifying when someone’s mental pain is to a point, and they see no way out.
 When a person struggles with this type of condition, they experience “straw vision.”
 They are looking, as if through a ‘straw,’ which causes a limited view of what to do, which leads to a terrible state of hopelessness.

 Today’s research indicates First Responders are overwhelmed because of exposure to traumatic events, long hours, sleep deprivation, which causes stress, anxiety, depression that leads to PTSD.

-We need a change in attitude by recognizing communication, knowledge, and awareness save lives.
-A clear and relevant way to achieve this goal is through QPR . . .
-Question, Persuade and Refer.
-Through QPR learning, its signs, causes, and solutions for prevention, we become better equipped to keep people safe.
-It’s designed to detect those who are in the thinking or ideational phase of a suicide plan.
+We need a change in attitude by recognizing communication, knowledge, and awareness to save lives.
+A clear and relevant way to achieve this goal is through Suicide Prevention Awareness (SPA).
+Through SPA, learning suicide signs, causes, and solutions for prevention, we become better equipped to keep people safe.
+It’s designed to detect those who are in the thinking or ideation phase of a suicide plan.

 By recognizing calls for help and offering hope.
 Suicide can be prevented.